mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.diskTypeName``
      - string
      - Azure Required
      - Azure disk type of the server's root volume.
-If ommitted,
+If omitted,
        |service| uses the default disk type for the selected
        ``providerSettings.instanceSizeName``.